 As the days turn cooler and the nights draw in, it's time for walks in the countryside followed by a plate of tasty food as you sit by a roaring fire.

-This winter, make time to visit these cosy country pubs on The Suffolk Coast.
+This autumn, make time to visit these cosy country pubs on The Suffolk Coast.

 1. The Westleton Crown